realfaiq/100-Days-of-Python/README.md

 Day-38: Implemented Hand Written Digit Recognizer and trained the model on mnist data set using MLPClassifier. <br />
 Day-39: Took Animal Bite Dataset from Kaggle.
 Performed data cleansing and applied ML Models on it. <br />
 Day-40: Started learning about neural networks.
 Also Implemented and Practiced DBSCAN clustering model. <br />
+Day-41: Revised and Practiced DBSCAN Algorithm on IRIS Dataset. <br />